ekrichards/DSC288R_Capstone/README.md

 - Ensure you are using the correct package versions as described above.
 - `pip install` does not handle dependencies well, if you are finding package versioning incompatibility with your environment when running the code, please consider using conda.
 ### Download Files
-- If you cannot run the pipeline we have provided the completed training data, testing data, and models: https://drive.google.com/file/d/1DxrDst-ysqBzhPkIkGl5iFm7Z1CYPav3/view?usp=drive_link
+- If you cannot run the pipeline, we have provided the completed training data, testing data, and models: https://drive.google.com/file/d/1DxrDst-ysqBzhPkIkGl5iFm7Z1CYPav3/view?usp=drive_link
 - Place the parquet files within `DSC288R_Capstone/data/final`.
 It should look something like this:
 ```
 DSC288R_Capstone/